OleHolmNielsen/ITwiki/docs/Lenovo_BIOS_settings.rst

 Configuration using the console
 ==================================

+While many settings can be performed in the BMC Web GUI, processor and boot UEFI_ settings must be configured in the system console.

 The BMC GUI has a ``Remote Console`` menu to open a console in a new browser tab.
 Press ``F1`` during start-up to enter the BIOS and firmware setup menus.
 In the BMC GUI you may also press ``Quick Actions`` and select the *Power Action* ``Boot Server to System Setup``.